-Specifically, to gain muscle, you need to consume more protein than your body breaks down through natural processes (16).
+Specifically, to gain muscle, you need to consume more protein than your body breaks down through natural processes.

 If this sounds like you, you may want to consider taking a protein supplement.

-There are many different protein supplements available, but some of the most popular are whey, casein and soy protein.
-Other protein supplements contain protein isolated from eggs, beef, chicken or other sources (17).
+There are many different protein supplements available, but some of the most popular are whey, casein, and soy protein.
+Other supplements contain protein isolated from eggs, split peas, rice, and hemp seeds.

 However, the effects are probably largest for people who aren’t getting enough protein in their normal diet.

 Many people wonder how much protein to eat daily.
-If you are an active individual trying to gain muscle, 0.5–0.9 grams of protein per pound (1.2–2.0 grams per kg) of body weight may be best (25, 26, 27).
+If you are an active individual trying to gain muscle, 0.6–0.9 grams (g) of protein per pound (lb.), or

-Although the calorie contents of weight gainer supplements vary, it’s not uncommon for them to contain over 1,000 calories per serving.
+Although the calorie contents of weight gainer supplements vary, it’s not uncommon for some to contain over 1,000 calories per serving.